podhmo/korpokkur/readme.rst

     ## foo package is generated

-sometime, it's annoying that asking via interactive shell when unknown setting is found. so, enable to passing value by config file.
+sometime, it's annoying that asking via interactive shell when unknown setting is found. so, enable to pass value by config file.

 .. code:: python